kikrishn/Blog/about.md

 They are intimately interconnected, they are all facets of the same thing.
 That interconnection, that architecture, is secure truth and is beauty.
 That's what mathematics is to me.” -- Paul Halmos

+- "just a quick reminder that a society exists to serve teh people within it. there's no such thing as a person being "useless" to a society, only a society that is useless to a person" -- Twitter User @HTHRFLWRS